Vadims06/topolograph/README.md

 # Topolograph
-Topolograph.com is a Python-based tool, which is aimed at visualizing OSPF/ISIS topology and working with the OSPF/ISIS network offline!
+Topolograph.com is a Web Python-based tool, which is aimed at visualizing OSPF/ISIS topology and working with the OSPF/ISIS network offline!
 No any logins and passwords!
-The Topolograph visualizes OSPF/ISIS network topology based on OSPF's LinkState DataBase scrapped from a single network device ( thanks OSPF/ISIS =).
+The Topolograph visualizes OSPF/ISIS network topology based on LinkState DataBase scrapped from a single network device ( thanks OSPF/ISIS =).
 You can upload a txt file or boot up docker's version of Topolograph on your PC and the Topolograph takes OSPF via NAPALM's methods by itself.
 Then you can build the shortest path from a source to a destination, get backup paths, emulate link outage along the path or change OSPF/ISIS link cost on the fly!
 Additionally, you can simulate a device outage and see appropriate network reaction.
 Build reports about the network.
 Once you upload your OSPF/ISIS to Topolograph - you save the state of your network.
 After any changes on a network (i.e. redistribution from BGP to OSPF via route-maps with prefix-lists) - upload the network once again and compare them between each other.
 ![](https://github.com/Vadims06/topolograph/blob/5bd6912d90260da6c412cae7b78e5b1024e61131/functional-topolograph-role.png)
 [OSPF Watcher repo](https://github.com/Vadims06/ospfwatcher)
 ## Available option
-* Do not require any logins and passwords - accept LSDB from txt file
+* Do not require any logins and passwords - accept LSDB from txt file or via Rest API
 * Docker version is available.
 Launch local copy of Topolograph site on your PC
 * Once you get your network graph - build the shortests paths
 * Simulate a link outage and discover backup paths or backup of backup paths...
 * Simulate a router shutdown.
 Look at traffic flow around the failed router
-* Browse your network with `Focus on the Node` option
+* Check network reacion to IGP cost change on a link
 * Compare the network state at different times
 * Discover backuped/not-backuped networks in Analytics/Network heatmap
 * Discover asymmetric paths